-With a single tap, Live Caption automatically captions media playing on your phone.
-Use it on videos, podcasts and audio messages – even stuff that you record yourself.
+With a single tap, Live Caption automatically captions speech on your device.
+You can use it on media, like videos, podcasts, phone calls, video calls and audio messages.

 To turn Live Caption on or off:

 - Press the volume button.

 - Under the volume controls, tap Live Caption .

 Tip: If these steps don't work, you may need to turn on Live Caption in your device’s accessibility settings first.

 When Live Caption is on, captions appear for speech in media playing on your device.

 On Pixel phones, captions also appear during calls.
 The person on the other end of the call is notified with a voice announcement that captions are on.